harmony-one/h/progress/yuriy-menkov.md

+2026-02-12 Thu: Completed another iteration of fixes for missed positions in the copy-trading bot: unified transaction submission through a single shared NonceManager, added serialized transaction sending, implemented automatic resetNonce + retry logic for nonce/fee-related errors, and introduced a more aggressive and configurable EIP-1559 fee policy to eliminate replacement fee too low errors and reduce the risk of gapped nonces.
+Tested the changes using a new target wallet.

+2026-02-11 Wed: Synced with the team on recent updates from Aaron.
+Discussed the possibility of migrating the LP hedger script to the backtesting infrastructure.
+Reviewed new backtesting updates and documentation provided by Aaron.

+2026-02-10 Tue: Investigated the root cause of partial position losses in the copy-trading bot.
+The issue affected less than 1% of positions but caused discrepancies between live results and backtesting.
+Fixed the mechanism for determining the maximum gas per transaction and added a nonce queue.

 2026-02-09 Mon: Analyzed the copy-trading performance over the weekend.
 Compared backtesting results with the real script execution by manually reviewing transactions.
 Conducted a code review of the backtesting script.
 Investigated an issue related to creating a new proposal in the Snapshot-based voting service (Snapshot X).

 ---